 PARC supports the coordinated research efforts of 16 scientists at the Portland Veteran Affairs Medical Center and Oregon Health & Science University in areas ranging from behavioral neuroscience to molecular biology.OHSU Equity Summer Internships for Undergraduate College Students 2016

 Since 2003 the PARC has funded 8-week internships for students who are interested in advanced graduate study in health sciences, and who come from socially or economically disadvantaged backgrounds.
 The Equity program is administered by the OHSU Center for Diversity and Inclusion.
-For Summer 2015, four students are hosted in PARC labs:
+For Summer 2016, three students are hosted in PARC labs: